xmtp/xmtp-js/README.md

 #### Send messages

 To be able to send a message, the recipient must have already started their client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using wallet addresses.
-The message payload can be a plain string, but other types of content can be supported through the use of `SendOptions` (see [Different types of content](#handle-different-types-of-content) for more details)
+The message payload can be a plain string, but other types of content can be supported through the use of `SendOptions` (see [Handle different types of content](https://github.com/xmtp/xmtp-js/blob/main/README.md#handle-different-types-of-content) for more details)

 ```ts
 const conversation = await xmtp.conversations.newConversation(